fonttools/pyclipper/README.rst

    fills a list of paths the other PolyTree) that becomes ``Pyclipper.Execute`` and ``Pyclipper.Execute2``.

-Basic example (based on `Angus Johnson's Clipper library <http://www.angusj.com/delphi/clipper.php>`__):
+Basic clipping example (based on `Angus Johnson's Clipper library <http://www.angusj.com/delphi/clipper.php>`__):

 .. code:: python